 In BlocklyProp, you can turn an LED on or off with a single block: the Pin states block make PIN (dropdown).

-- Log into your BlocklyProp account, connect your board to your computer, and make sure the BlocklyProp Client is running.
+- Open BlocklyProp Solo, connect your board to your computer, and make sure the BlocklyProp Launcher is running.

 - Start a new project for your board, and build the project shown above in the workspace.
 Hint: The repeat and pause blocks are in the Control menu, and the make PIN block is in the Pin states section.